Antonis-Ioannou/TravelRecordApp/README.md

 ![Map_page](https://user-images.githubusercontent.com/91195165/181703530-9612457c-a23f-4fdf-af0e-d81da1dc5e3d.png)
 ![Profile_page](https://user-images.githubusercontent.com/91195165/181703539-79375326-b5c2-4489-82c4-85fa5d2d4fc2.png)

-A mobile app for writing notes/reviews of the places you visited!
+An Android mobile app for writing notes/reviews of the places you visited!
 Using your phone's location, the app uses FourSquare's api to track all available nearby venues which are then displayed in a list.
 Just Highlight the venue and write your experience.
 Once you save the changes, a pin is created on the map right at the venues location as a well a generic description of the venue at the profile page.